davidshineoncleans/shine-os-humancode/Canonical-Examples.md

 Source:

-> I'll take the consultancy gig only if it pays enough to cover the mortgage arrears AND doesn't pull me off the public release.
+> I'll take the consultancy gig only if it pays enough AND doesn't pull me off the public release.

 HumanCode:

 ```
-ConsultancyGig_Accept_IF: Pay>Arrears & DoesNotBlock_PublicRelease
+ConsultancyGig_Accept_IF: Pay>Enough & DoesNotBlock_PublicRelease
 ```

 Moves: `_Accept_IF:` compound condition-as-label; `&` as AND conjunction (typable cousin of `+`); `DoesNotBlock_` as negated-action prefix.